Gunduz Caginalp: Statistical time series modeling

 The efficient-market hypothesis (EMH) has been the dominant theory for financial markets for the past half century.
 It stipulates that asset prices are essentially random fluctuations about their fundamental value.
 As empirical evidence, its proponents cite market data that appears to be "white noise".
-Behavioral finance has challenged this perspective, citing large market upheavals such as the high-tech bubble and bust of 1998-2003, etc. The difficulty in establishing the key ideas of behavioral finance and economics has been the presence of "noise" in the market.
-Caginalp and others have made substantial progress toward this surmounting this key difficulty.
+Behavioral finance has challenged this perspective, citing large market upheavals such as the high-tech bubble and bust of 1998–2003, etc. The difficulty in establishing the key ideas of behavioral finance and economics has been the presence of "noise" in the market.
+Caginalp and others have made substantial progress toward surmounting this key difficulty.
 An early study by Caginalp and Constantine in 1995 showed that using the ratio of two clone closed-end funds, one can remove the noise associated with valuation.
 They showed that today's price is not likely to be yesterday's price (as indicated by EMH), or a pure continuation of the change during the previous time interval, but is halfway between those prices.

 Subsequent work with Ahmet Duran* [14] examined the data involving large deviations between the price and net asset value of closed end funds, finding strong evidence that there is a subsequent movement in the opposite direction (suggesting overreaction).
 More surprisingly, there is a precursor to the deviation, which is usually a result of large changes in price in the absence of significant changes in value.

 Dr. Vladimira Ilieva and Mark DeSantis* focused on large scale data studies that effectively subtracted out the changes due to the net asset value of closed end funds [15].
 Thus one could establish significant coefficients for price trend.
 The work with DeSantis was particularly noteworthy in two respects: (a) by standardizing the data, it became possible to compare the impact of price trend versus changes in money supply, for example; (b) the impact of the price trend was shown to be nonlinear, so that a small uptrend has a positive impact on prices (demonstrating underreaction), while a large uptrend has a negative influence.
 The measure of large or small is based upon the frequency of occurrence (measure in standard deviations).
 Using exchange traded funds (ETFs), they also showed (together with Akin Sayrak) that the concept of resistance—whereby a stock has retreats as it nears a yearly high—has strong statistical support [16].

 The research shows the importance of two key ideas: (i) By compensating for much of the change in valuation, one can reduce the noise that obscures many behavioral and other influence on price dynamics; (ii) By examining nonlinearity (e.g., in the price trend effect) one can uncover influences that would be statistically insignificant upon examining only linear terms.